Skip to main content

 Let's break down what's happening here:

-• Backup::create(): This initiates a new backup process.
+• Backup::database(...): This initiates a new backup process specifically for the given database connection.

-• ->compress(): This tells the package to create a compressed .zip archive of the database dump.
+• ->compress(): This tells the package to create a compressed .zip (or .tar.gz) archive of the database dump.

 • ->run(): This starts the backup process.